And for that matter what is the true self?

 I am a licensed therapist (TN #1835 LPC-MHSP), educational psychologist, angel investor, TEDx speaker, executive coach and certified Enneagram practitioner through the Chestnut-Paes Enneagram Academy.
 After working as an active angel investor, business coach and startup executive for the past 10 years, I am back to my roots in helping people become the wisest, fullest, most authentic version of themselves — the work I'm called to do.

 — the idea that we have a higher self and a lower self.
 The Big Self — based on truth -- is our soul, God, the Universe, mystery, and essence.
-The Little self is “I” — it’s how we identify ourselves — our physical body, our demographics, race, gender, religion, even our beliefs and attitudes.
+The Little self is “I” — it’s how we identify ourselves — our physical body, our demographics, race, gender, religion, even our personality, beliefs and attitudes.

 We believe we all have a Big Self and pursuing it is holy work.
 We also believe that most of us let fear persuade us not to pay attention to it.
 So we stay in this vicious cycle between fear and entrapment that keeps us playing small.

 But when we combine an insatiable curiosity to know our true self with the courage to share our innate gifts with the world, we get closer and closer to our Big Self.